gumeo/academic-kickstart/content/post/emplace-back.md

 # `emplace_back` vs `push_back`

-I have now ran into the discussion of whether one should use `emplace_back` instead of `push_back` in C++ several times and I wanted to document my current view on it.
+I have now run into the discussion of whether one should use `emplace_back` instead of `push_back` in C++ several times and I wanted to document my current view on it.

 [`emplace_back`](http://www.cplusplus.com/reference/vector/vector/emplace_back/) came with C++11, I'm not sure when it was introduced exactly.
 Both of these methods, (and `insert` and `emplace`), are ways to insert data into standard library containers. `emplace_back` is for the dynamic array `std::vector`.
 There is a very subtle difference between the two: